-What Can a Handyman Do in Bibb in Bibb County, AL?
+What Can a Handyman Do Without a License in Bibb in Bibb County, AL?

 In Alabama, most “handyman” work is legal without a state contractor license only if each job stays under the state’s contractor-license threshold (commonly treated as $50,000 total contract value).
 However, electrical, plumbing, HVAC/refrigeration, and gas-fitting work are regulated trades that generally require the appropriate state trade license regardless of job size.
 In Bibb County, you should expect a local business license requirement (city if you are inside a municipality; county if you are in unincorporated Bibb).